Putin escalates war with martial law as he faces threats

 “They are prepared to wipe the city from the face of the Earth but not give it back to the Ukrainians,” Zhdanov said in an interview.

-In a rare acknowledgement of the pressure that Kyiv’s troops are exerting, Surovikin himself described the situation his forces face in the Kherson region as “very difficult.”
+In a rare acknowledgement of the pressure that Kyiv’s troops are exerting, Surovikin described the Kherson situation as “very difficult.”
 Russian bloggers interpreted the comments as a warning of a possible Kremlin pullback.
 Surovikin claimed that Ukrainian forces were planning to destroy a hydroelectric facility, which local officials said would flood part of Kherson.

 Incapable of holding all the territory it has seized and struggling with manpower and equipment losses, Russia has stepped up air bombardments, with a scorched-earth campaign targeting Ukrainian power plants and other key infrastructure.
 Russia has also increased its use of weaponized Iranian drones to hit apartment buildings and other civilian targets.
 In the invasion’s opening stages in February, Russian commanders had seemingly sought to spare some utilities they might need.

 Russia launched numerous missiles over Ukraine on Wednesday.
 Ukrainian authorities said they shot down four cruise missiles and 10 Iranian drones.
-Energy facilities were hit in Vinnytsia and Ivano-Frankivsk.
+Energy facilities were hit in the Vinnytsia and Ivano-Frankivsk regions.

-Ukrainian President Volodymyr Zelenskyy reported Tuesday that nearly a third of the country’s power stations had been destroyed since Oct.
-10, causing blackouts.
+A Ukrainian energy official, Oleksandr Kharchenko reported Wednesday that 40% of the country’s electric power system had been severely damaged.
 One area where power and water were reported knocked out due to overnight shelling was Enerhodar.
 The southern city is next to the Zaporizhzhia nuclear power plant, which is one of the war’s most worrisome flashpoints.

 Missiles severely damaged an energy facility near Zelenskyy’s hometown, Kryvyi Rih, a city in south-central Ukraine, cutting power to villages, towns and to one city district, the regional governor reported.